-The NG-RAN confirms to the UE that the UE has entered RRC_CONNECTED state and the RRC connection is resumed, see clause 9.2.2.4.1 of TS 38.300 [9].
+NG-RAN determines whether the UE shall be transitioned to RRC_CONNECTED state or kept in RRC_INACTIVE (e.g. the latter in case of Small Data Transmission as defined in TS 38.300 [9]).

 4a.
 [Conditional] N2 Path switch procedure.

 If the accessed NG-RAN is able to retrieve the UE Context, the accessed NG-RAN node initiates N2 Path Switch procedure, i.e. steps 1 to 8 of clause 4.9.1.2.2 and including Xn data forwarding.